arisGio/webpack/README.md

 --> now main.js is more complicated because we have that uuid code that's being compiled

 npm remove uuid --> we do not need this module so we remove it

+## Webpack Config File

+rebuild code
+it's going to be in common JS syntax config object set mode development and remove mode production set the entry & the output
+--> by default, is looking at index.js & outputting to dist a main.js... but we can change all that around if you want to rename stuff
+\_\_dirname: take me to the current directory